In the fast-paced digital age, where social media platforms dominate the marketing landscape, it’s easy to overlook the humble email newsletter.

 This makes a lot of sense, especially if you send a well-written welcome email while your brand is still bouncing around in their head.
 This will ensure that the recipient has a good first impression of your company from the start.
 Make sure you have a good onboarding email strategy as well that extends beyond your welcome email.

 Also if your brand only sends out a monthly or biweekly newsletter, you can still engage them quickly after they subscribe.
-Many companies use Mailchimp to send these newsletters, but there’s plenty of Mailchimp alternatives and email marketing tools you can choose from.
+Many companies use Hubspot or Mailchimp to send these newsletters, but there’s plenty of Mailchimp alternatives and email marketing tools you can choose from.

-Introduction sales email example
+Introduction sales email

 This sales email newsletter from Fossil may be one of my favorite examples in this article.
 All of the design elements like font and icon usage are excellent.